 Regina Bok, MS

-Senior Vice President of Intellectual Disability Services
+Senior Vice President of Developmental Disability Services

 Ms. Bok has a respected statewide reputation as a dedicated client-focused advocate for individuals with exceptionally challenging diagnoses and behaviors.
 She holds a Master's Degree in Community Psychology and Human Service Administration.
 She is a member of the Autism Society of America, the American Association on Intellectual and Developmental Disabilities, the National Alliance for the Mentally Ill, the American Society on Aging, and the Connecticut Association of Nonprofits.